 Not every patient is a candidate for LASIK eye surgery.
 Although LASIK has helped millions of people reduce and even eliminate dependence on glasses, it is important to not assume that LASIK is the best option for you.
-The best way to determine if you are a good candidate is to be evaluated by one of the surgeons at the UCLA Laser Refractive Center.
+The best way to determine if you are a good candidate is to be evaluated at the UCLA Laser Refractive Center.

 Good LASIK Candidates: